Published: Wednesday, 26th July 2023

-Cllr Brian Long, Leader of the Borough Council of King's Lynn & West Norfolk said: "These orders are due to expire on 30 September and before they can be renewed, we must consult with the public and key stakeholders.
-We would urge people to look at the existing orders and the changes that are being proposed, and let us know whether they think the orders should renewed, amended or allowed to expire."
+"These orders are due to expire at the end of September and, before they can be renewed, we must consult with the public and key stakeholders.
+I recommend that residents look at the existing orders and let us know whether they think the orders should be renewed or allowed to expire."

-The orders do not ban drinking alcohol in a public place, but they do confer upon the Police and designated council officers the power to require people to stop drinking or to surrender their alcohol if there has been, or is likely to be, an alcohol related disorder.
+The orders do not ban the consumption of alcohol in a public place, but they do confer upon the Police and authorised persons the power to require people to stop drinking or to surrender their alcohol if there has been, or is likely to be, alcohol related disorder.

-The current PSPOs cover only parts of King's Lynn and Hunstanton, while the whole town of Downham Market is covered.
-In this consultation, residents are being asked if they think the PSPOs should be extended to cover the majority of Hunstanton and King's Lynn too.
+The current PSPOs cover most of King's Lynn and Hunstanton, while the whole town of Downham Market is covered.

 If renewed, the PSPOs would be effective from 1 October 2023 and would be in place for three years.